khulnasoft/integrations-core/snmp/datadog_checks/snmp/data/default_profiles/README.md

-The `default_profiles` folder is used to store datadog default profiles.
+The `default_profiles` folder is used to store khulnasoft default profiles.